-Please refer to the related data collections ICPSR 20541, National Social Life, Health, and Aging Project (NSHAP): Wave 1 and ICPSR 36873, National Social Life, Health and Aging Project (NSHAP): Wave 3 for further information regarding the NSHAP project.
+Please refer to the related data collections ICPSR 20541, National Social Life, Health, and Aging Project (NSHAP): Round 1 and ICPSR 36873, National Social Life, Health and Aging Project (NSHAP): Round 3 for further information regarding the NSHAP project.

 For further information about the National Social Life, Health, and Aging Project (NSHAP), please see the NORC at the University of Chicago Web site.